 Unlike W (2013), the main judicial opinion in NALSA (2014) stated that surgery cannot be required.
 Indeed, when it was decided, NALSA (2014) was at the forefront of advancing transgender rights.
 It was deeply progressive in at least four regards.
 First, the Indian Supreme Court stated that individuals have a constitutional right to determine how to classify their own sex and gender, and this right is not contingent on any medical treatment.4 The court thus supported the self-determination model of gender identity.5 Second, the court ruled that individuals are entitled to be recognized in a third sex category if they do not self-identify within the male-female binary.
 Third, the court stated that gender identity discrimination is a form of sex discrimination that is encompassed by the constitution’s explicit prohibition of sex discrimination.
 Fourth, the court directed the government of India to devise reforms to address social inequalities suffered by transgender communities, such as affirmative action in education, measures for providing healthcare, and social-welfare programs.
 In this regard, the court sought to advance the substantive equality of transgender communities, not just formal equality.
 Although implementation of the NALSA (2014) decision has been slow and frustrating to many, NALSA (2014) was indeed groundbreaking.

 India has not been a frontrunner with respect to sexual orientation rights.
-In the same year that the Indian Supreme Court decided NALSA (2014), it rejected a constitutional challenge to Section 377 of India’s criminal code, which criminalized same-sex sexual intimacy, among other sexual acts (Suresh Kumar Koushal v.
-Naz Foundation, 2014).
+Several months prior to deciding NALSA (2014), the Supreme Court of India rejected a constitutional challenge to Section 377 of India’s criminal code, which criminalized same-sex sexual intimacy, among other sexual acts (Suresh Kumar Koushal v.
+Naz Foundation, 2014, decided in 2013).
 It was not until the case of Navtej Singh Johar v.
-Union of India (2018) that the Supreme Court overturned the 2014 decision and deemed Section 377 to be unconstitutional to the extent that it prohibited consensual sex between adults of the same sex.
+Union of India (2018) that the Supreme Court overturned the 2013 decision and deemed Section 377 unconstitutional to the extent that it prohibited consensual sex between adults of the same sex.
 Although decriminalizing same-sex sexual conduct in the year 2018 does not position India as a frontrunner in Asia, the Navtej Singh Johar (2018) decision is remarkable in other regards.
 For example, the judgment—consisting of four concurring opinions adding up to nearly 500 pages—is incredibly comprehensive and contains soaring passages about LGBT persons’ rights to privacy, equality, expression, and dignity (Narrain, 2018).